randomizedcoder/gosrt/documentation/metrics_implementation_progress.md

 **Total Estimated Effort**: 22-31 hours

-**Completed**: Phase 1 (100%)
+**Completed**: Phase 1 (100%), Phase 2 (100%)
 **In Progress**: None
-**Remaining**: Phases 2-7
+**Remaining**: Phases 3-7

+**Current Status**:
-**Current Status**: Phase 1 (Metrics Infrastructure) is complete.
+- Phase 1 (Metrics Infrastructure) is complete.
 All core structures, registry, handler, and runtime metrics are implemented.
-Metrics are automatically initialized for each connection and the metrics server starts if enabled in config.
+- Phase 2 (Lock Timing) is complete.
+Lock timing is now measured for all critical lock operations (handlePacketMutex, receiver.lock, sender.lock) and exposed via the `/metrics` endpoint.
+- Ready to proceed with Phase 3 (Receive Path Metrics).

 ---